Yusuke710/GPT2Cramming/README.md

 Not a very good result.
 However, you can tell that crammed GPT-2 is showing you the glimpse of Shakespeare.

 ## Discussion on cramming on GPT-2
 We did not find much improvement of our crammed model over original nanoGPT(GPT-2) model as the original code has already been highly optimised, especially by remoing bias in MLP and self attention.
-The added changes did not contribute significantly on its training speed and performance though it made the training slightly more stable.
+The added changes did not contribute significantly on its training speed and stability.
+Even though the baseline GPT-2 written by Kaparthy reaches lower loss faster than the crammed GPT-2, they both reached almost the same loss after 1 day of training.
 Crammed model on 3060ti has a significantly worse result as it was not able to run through as many iterations as original nanoGPT due to gradient accumulation being too large.

 ## Future work
 - the effect of sparse attention on training speed and model performance